TOPICS & Instructors

 EKG Interpretation

-This hands-on, interactive course will start with a review of how to approach 12-lead EKG interpretation.
+Presented by Dr. Christian McClung, this hands-on, interactive course will start with a review of how to approach 12-lead EKG interpretation.
 Open to all levels of experience, scenarios and rhythm strips based on actual patient encounters will guide discussion of pre-hospital and hospital treatments.